KaiNorberg/PatchworkOS/README.md

 So what is `BOOT_ALWAYS`?
 It is the type of special device that the kernel will pretend to "attach" during boot.
 In this case, it simply causes our hello module to be loaded during boot.

-For more information, check the [Module Doxygen Documentation](https://kainorberg.github.io/PatchworkOS/html/dd/d41/group__kernel__module.html).
+For more information, check the [Module Documentation](https://kainorberg.github.io/PatchworkOS/html/dd/d41/group__kernel__module.html).

 ## Everything is a File